 After completing the checks, the results section will open inside Word to the left of the document and the first set of results will be visible.
 This will usually be the Repeated Words list.
 You can navigate to a different results list by opening the drop down and choosing different results, or by clicking the left or right arrows as shown below.

-If you choose to run all checks there are options on the drop-down menu of the button so you can run those checks on Prose Only or Dialogue Only.
+Whatever checks you choose to run, you have the option of running those checks against your entire document (dialogue and prose), prose only or dialogue only.
+The default is your entire document, but you can select Prose or Dialogue from the toolbar buttons shown below.
 This is a feature that is used by some writers to run a series of checks on character dialogue, or to exclude that dialogue from any results.

 For example, you may wish to keep a check on adverbs in your prose and may not be interested in adverbs used by your characters in speech.
 Or you may wish to seek out clichés in dialogue only.